Save for your first home through super

 Do I qualify for the First Home Super Saver scheme

-To be eligible for the First Home Super Saver scheme (FHSS scheme), you must meet the following government conditions:
+To be eligible for the FHSS scheme, you must meet all of the following government conditions:

-- Must be aged 18 years or older,
+- be aged 18 years or older when requesting a FHSS determination

-- Have not previously made a successful FHSS scheme release request,
+- never made a previously successful FHSS scheme release request,

-- Your name must be on the title of the property you buy, and,
+- have your name on the title of the property you buy, and

-If you have lost ownership due to financial hardship, you might still qualify for the Superannuation First Home Saver Scheme.
+If you have lost ownership due to financial hardship, you might still qualify for the FHSS scheme.
 This includes circumstances such as:

 How much can I contribute